Entanglement Islands from Hilbert Space Reduction: A simulation of Hilbert space reduction via Weyl transformation

 where we have admitted the region $I=(-\infty,-a']$ as the island corresponding to $\mathcal{R}$.
 The entropy in \cref{island-comp-1} has a minimal saddle point

-This result is smaller than the entanglement entropy in the non-island phase, hence the island emerges.
-Note that, the area term $\frac{Area(X)}{4G}$ does not appear since the Weyl transformed CFT we consider is a non-gravitational field theory that lives on a fixed geometric background.
+This result is smaller than the entanglement entropy in the non-island phase, hence the entanglement island emerges.
+Note that, the area term $\frac{Area(X)}{4G}$ does not appear since we assume that the gravitational theory on the $x<0$ region is a induced gravity (see also \cite{Suzuki:2022xwv}).

-It is important the stress that, when $a\to 0$ we have $-a'\to 0$ thus the region $x<0$ is the island of the region $x>0$.
-In other words, according to the Island formula $\uppercase\expandafter{\romannumeral2}$ the independent degrees of freedom only distribute in the region $x\geq 0$.
-So only the entanglement entropy for subregions in $x\geq 0$ is well defined.
-Also note that, the scalar field diverges as $\delta\to 0$, which implies the cutoff scale becomes finite and bounded from below as we expected.